Web Development

 1. Data Preprocessing and Embedding

-- Generating Vectors: During preprocessing, raw data (e.g., text, images) is transformed into vectors using embedding models like Word2Vec, BERT for text, or ResNet for images.
+• Generating Vectors: During preprocessing, raw data (e.g., text, images) gets converted into vectors using embedding models like Word2Vec, BERT for text, or ResNet for images.

 2. Model Training

-- Similarity Search: Vector databases enable fast similarity searches, which are essential for tasks such as finding nearest neighbors or clustering data points.
+• Similarity Search: Vector databases run fast similarity searches, which are essential for finding nearest neighbors or grouping data points.

 3. Model Evaluation and Validation

-- Cross-Validation: Quickly retrieve relevant data samples for cross-validation and other evaluation techniques.
+• Cross-Validation: Retrieve relevant data samples quickly for cross-validation and other evaluation methods.

-- Performance Metrics: Use vector databases to store and compare model predictions, facilitating the computation of performance metrics like precision, recall, and F1 score.
+• Performance Metrics: Store and compare model predictions in the vector database to compute metrics like precision, recall, and F1 score.

 4. Inference and Deployment

-- Real-time Predictions: During inference, convert input data into vectors and use the vector database to find similar instances or make predictions in real-time.
+• Real-time Predictions: At inference time, convert input data into vectors and query the database to find similar instances or produce predictions on the fly.

-- Scalability: Leverage the scalability of vector databases to handle large volumes of inference requests without compromising on latency or performance.
+• Scalability: Vector databases can handle large volumes of inference requests without degrading latency or performance.

 Use Case: Recommendation Systems